Kilteel: Early Modern Period

 Kilteel was raided and burnt by Rory O'More late in 1573 and again on 3 November 1574.
 The Crown authorities believed that the 11th Earl of Kildare, a longstanding enemy of the Alen family, had colluded in these attacks.
 In November 1580 during the Second Desmond Rebellion the Earl, charged with the defence of the Pale against Fiach McHugh O'Byrne stationed a force of 50 horseman and 100 foot soldiers at Kilteel.
-Fiach McHugh's son was stealing livestock from the 'mountain of Kilheele' in 1596.
+Fiach McHugh's son was stealing livestock from the mountain of Kilheele in 1596.

-The Civil Survey of 1654–56 records only two divisions within the parish, Kilteel, 1540 plantation acres, and Kilwarning (Kilwarden), 100 plantation acres, both held by Robert Allen, an 'Irish papist'.
+The Civil Survey of 1654–56 records only two divisions within the parish, Kilteel, 1540 plantation acres, and Kilwarning (Kilwarden), 100 plantation acres, both held by Robert Allen, an Irish papist.
 In 1654 the parish contained:

-The Archaeological Survey of Ireland notes a 16th or 17th-century house in Blackchurch whose site has yet to be identified, presumably the 'stump of a castle' noted in the Civil Survey.
+The Archaeological Survey of Ireland notes a 16th or 17th-century house in Blackchurch whose site has yet to be identified, presumably the stump of a castle noted in the Civil Survey.

+A legend relating to a supposed event in Kilteel during the Cromwellian conquest of Ireland (1649–1653) was collected by a local schoolchild in 1936 as part of the Irish Folklore Commission's Schools' Collection: